NeelakantaBhagavatula/linux/README.md

   5. Installed cpuid package manager inside inner VM using "sudo apt-get update -y" followe by "sudo apt-get install -y cpuid"
   6. Run the following command to check for cpuid leaf node exits
       - cpuid -l 0x4fffffff
-      - cpuid -l 0x4ffffffe (Note: -l indeicates the values of eax to be loaded)
+      - cpuid -l 0x4ffffffe (Note: -l indicates the values of eax to be loaded)
   7. Output can be viewed in outer VM message buffer using "dmesg" command

 Output Screenshots